Jan Bytnar: Arrest, death, and reprisal

 He was arrested by the Nazis on 23 March 1943 and rescued three days later by a combat group of the Gray Ranks during the Operation Arsenal on 26 March.
 He died on 30 March, at the age of 21, from injuries sustained during the interrogation carried out by the Gestapo while in captivity.

-The extremely brutal interrogation of Bytnar was conducted by SS Rottenführer Ewald Lange and SS Obersturmführer Herbert Schultz.
+The extremely brutal torture of Bytnar was conducted by SS Rottenführer Ewald Lange and SS Obersturmführer Herbert Schultz.
 Both were later assassinated by the Gray Ranks.
 Schultz was shot dead on 6 May 1943 by Sławomir Maciej Bittner (aka "Maciek") and Eugeniusz Kecher (aka "Kołczan").
 Lange was shot dead on 22 May 1943 by Jerzy Zapadko (aka "Dzik").

+On 4 April 1946, his close friend and fellow Szare Szeregi member who died on the same day during the war, Maciej Dawidowski (aka Alek), was buried in a common grave alongside Bytnar at the Powązki Military Cemetery.

-In literature
+In literature and culture

-Bytnar is the main character in Stones for the Rampart by Aleksander Kamiński and Rudy, Alek, Zośka by Barbara Wachowicz.
+Bytnar is the main character in Stones for the Rampart, considered a classic of Polish literature for teenagers and young adults, by Aleksander Kamiński and Rudy, Alek, Zośka by Barbara Wachowicz.

+He is portrayed by Cezary Morawski in Jan Łomnicki's 1977 historical film Akcja pod Arsenałem telling the story behind Operation Arsenal.

+In a 2010 documentary film Oni szli Szarymi Szeregami directed by Mariusz Malec, the character of Bytnar is played by Bartłomiej Firlet.

+He served as inspiration for Dawid Podsiadło's 2014 single 4:30, the title of which alludes to the time when Bytnar was captured and arrested by Gestapo on 23 March 1943.
+The song appears in Robert Gliński's 2014 war drama Stones for the Rampart, a film adaptation of Kamiński's book of the same title, in which the role of Bytnar is played by Tomasz Ziętek.

+Remembrance and recognition

+In 1943, he was awarded the Cross of Valour for having demonstrated deeds of valour and courage in wartime.
+In 2009, he was posthumously awarded the Commander's Cross of the Order of Polonia Restituta by the President of Poland.

+A commemorative plaque was unveiled on Bytnar's birth house on ul.
+Nowe Miasto in Kolbuszowa.
+In 1980, a second plaque was unveiled at the entrance to the tenement house al. Niepodległości 159 in Warsaw where he used to live and where he got arrested.

+Streets bearing his name are located in Warsaw, Opole and Kolbuszowa.
+He is also a patron of 150 Polish scout teams as well as many schools across Poland.